HydPy-G-GR4 (Génie Rural model with 4 parameters)¶

 different types of runoff concentration submodels.
 For consistency with GR4J, you can

-submodel for both ports.
+select the rconc_uh submodel for both ports.
 Its options gr_uh2 and gr_uh1

 correspond to the typical configuration of the Unit Hydrographs of the direct flow and